-

 Root health is critical for safety.

-Healthy roots support the entire tree.
+Healthy roots support trees.

-Tree size and shape are reviewed.
+The tree’s size and shape are reviewed.

 Branch structure is inspected.